ioBroker/ioBroker.js-controller/docs/en/tutorial/adapter.md

 ** This version should only be used if all other methods do not work for whatever reason. **

 <span style="color:red">Attention!
-On newer installations, the direct use of npm install causes rights problems after installation or fails.
+On newer installations, using npm install directly causes rights problems after installation or fails.
 It is recommended to use the iobroker commands. !!</span>

 ## Additional important information
 ### The adapter list in the admin